“What I have found is that if we’re not telling the stories, no one is telling the story.”

 — Linda Villarosa

-Now in this landmark book Villarosa lays bare the forces in the American health-care system and in American society that cause Black people to “live sicker and die quicker” compared to their white counterparts.
+In this landmark book Villarosa lays bare the forces in the American health-care system and in American society that cause Black people to “live sicker and die quicker” compared to their white counterparts.
 Study after study of medical settings show worse treatment and outcomes for Black patients.
 Black people live in dirtier, more polluted communities due to environmental racism and neglect from all levels of government.
 And, most powerfully, Villarosa describes the new understanding that coping with the daily scourge of racism ages Black people prematurely.
-Anchored by unforgettable human stories and offering incontrovertible proof, Under the Skin is, according to Oprah Daily, “perhaps one of the most important and thought-provoking publications of the year.”
-Under the Skin was named a best book of 2022 by 6 publications, including NPR, and the Washington Post, was honored as one of the top 10 books of 2022 by the New York Times, won the J. Anthony Lukas Prize, and was a finalist for the Pulitzer Prize.
+“Perhaps one of the most important and thought-provoking publications of the year” (Oprah Daily), Under the Skin was named a best book of 2022 by 6 publications, including NPR, and the Washington Post, was honored as one of the top 10 books of 2022 by the New York Times, won the J. Anthony Lukas Prize, and was a finalist for the Pulitzer Prize.

 As a longtime writer and editor for The New York Times, Villarosa has explored many of these issues in reported pieces over the years.
 She has written about staggeringly high death rates from HIV/AIDS in Black gay and bisexual communities; the disproportionate toll COVID-19 has taken on Black communities in America; and the environmental justice movement in Philadelphia.
 A 2021 essay focused on the difference in life expectancy in predominantly Black and white Chicago neighborhoods—depending on the zip codes the gap can be as much as 30 years difference.